machdyne/kaugummi/README.md

 ### JTAG Header

-The 3.3V JTAG header can be used to program the FPGA SRAM as well as the MMOD flash memory.
+The 3.3V JTAG header can be used to program the FPGA SRAM as well as the flash memory.
 It can also be used to provide power (5V) to the board.

 ```
 2 4 5